Data Obsolescence Detection in the Light of Newly Acquired Valid Observations: Obsolete Information Detection Algorithm

 \section{Obsolete Information Detection Algorithm}

-We now define the main steps of the algorithm \ref{alg:algorithm} for building an AND-OR tree.
-We denote by $E$ the number of directed edges in the given BN and by $N$ the number of its variables.
+We now define the main steps of the algorithm~\ref{alg:algorithm} for building an AND-OR tree.

-The inputs to Obsolete Information Detection Algorithm (OIDA) is a BN $\mathcal{B}$ and a new information denoted by $(O_{new}, o_{new})$.
-As a first step the new information arrives.
-In a second step, as shown in Figure \ref{fig1:agent}, our system tries to find the obsolete candidate variables that may be involved in case of contradiction by computing $\textbf{S}_{o_{new}}$ using the function \emph{Prune} (line 2).
+The inputs to Obsolete Information Detection Algorithm (OIDA) is a CBN $\mathcal{B}$ and a new information denoted by $(O_{new}, o_{new})$.
+As a first step, the new information arrives.
+In a second step, as shown in Fig.~\ref{fig1:agent}, our system tries to find the obsolete candidate variables that may be involved in a case of contradiction by computing $\textbf{S}_{o_{new}}$ using the function \emph{Prune} (line 2).
 This function takes as input the set of observed variables $\textbf{OBS'}$ and restricts it to $\textbf{S}_{o_{new}}$ representing only the dependent ones of $O_{new}$.
-So, instead of processing the entire BN, we are only interested in variables that depend on $O_{new}$, which makes a considerable time gain especially since the \emph{Prune} function is linear in the number of directed edges and nodes in the BN (\cite{bdo:relevant}).
+So, instead of processing the entire CBN, we are only interested in variables that depend on $O_{new}$, which makes a considerable time gain especially since the \emph{Prune} function is linear in the number of directed edges and nodes in the CBN \cite{bdo:relevant}.

 Then, OIDA checks if there is an $\epsilon$-Contradiction between $o_{new}$ and $\textbf{S}_{o_{new}}$ (line 3).
-If so, then our system has to look for obsolete observations (step 3 in Figure \ref{fig1:agent}).
-Indeed, considering the dependency relations between the BN variables, we decompose $\textbf{S}_{o_{new}}$ (line 4) as explained in Section \ref{decomposition} into subsets $\textbf{S}_i$ of dependent variables.
-Then, this function checks the consistency of each observation given by the set $\textbf{S}_i$ to $o_{new}$ and places it appropriately in either the \emph{AND-Set} or the \emph{OR-Set} so as to obtain the new decomposed set $\textbf{S}_{o_{new}}$.
-The \emph{Decompose} function takes $O(E \times N^{2})$.
+If so, then our system has to look for obsolete observations (step 3 in Figure ~\ref{fig1:agent}).
+Indeed, considering the dependency relations between the CBN variables, we decompose $\textbf{S}_{o_{new}}$ (line 4) as explained in Sect.~\ref{decomposition} into subsets $\textbf{S}_i$ of dependent variables.
+Then, this function checks the consistency of each observation given by the set $\textbf{S}_i$ to $o_{new}$ and places it appropriately in either the \emph{AND-Set} or the \emph{OR-Set} to get the new decomposed set $\textbf{S}_{o_{new}}$.
+The \emph{Decompose} function takes $O(E \times N^{2})$, where $E$ is the number of directed edges in the given CBN and $N$ is the number of its variables.

 Line 5 of OIDA traverses all elements of $\textbf{S}_{o_{new}}$ and for each one, we check whether it is consistent with $o_{new}$ given $\mathcal{B}$.
 If so, we delete it from $\textbf{S}_{o_{new}}$.
 Thus, $\textbf{S}_{o_{new}}$ contains only the $\epsilon$-Contradictory subsets $\textbf{S}_i$ to $o_{new}$ given $\mathcal{B}$, each including the \emph{AND-Set} and the \emph{OR-Set}.
 This aims to reduce the search space of obsolete observations.